butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 (e.g. http://example.com/person/zablarg13).
 This endpoint will respond to a GET request.
 It has one parameter, `id`, that is passed in the path and is a string.
-The endpoint can respond with a message with status code 200 contaning the representation of a person's data - and object with their name as string and the information if they are single.
+The endpoint can respond with a message with status code 200 containing the representation of a person's data - and object with their name as a string and the information if they are single (boolean).

 ### Contract/service tests
 [Bravado](https://github.com/Yelp/bravado) is a library that can dynamically create client